kevinolega/callcentertrainingtips/_posts/2016-07-07-advantages.md

 A website enables you to teach what you learned.

-If you learned one thing a week and post it on your website you have fifty two lessons that year.
+If you learned one thing a week and post it on your website you have fifty-two lessons that year.

 That's a lot of wisdom you can share with people you admire.